thesquarefox/master/README.md

 The language used is German.

-The master thesis was awarded with the best possible grade.
+The master thesis was awarded with the best possible grade (1.0).